 Textspeak is all over the place.
 Many of us use it daily to text friends or chat online but it seems to be popping up in more formal settings.
 I can think of at least two companies which use ‘4u’ as part of their name.
 Not only this, I have seen writers using textspeak in trying to sell their books.
-Why would I buy a book when the promotional material or the synopsis isn’t even written in half way decent English.
-What does that say for the book I ask myself but am I being unkind?
+Why would I buy a book when the promotional material or the synopsis isn’t even written in halfway decent English?
+What does that say for the book I ask myself, but am I being unkind?
 Perhaps there is a time and a place for textspeak so long as the more formal use of language is recognised and used appropriately.

 Does the use of textspeak mean children don’t know how to write correctly, to spell and to argue coherently?
-That depends on who you ask.
+That depends on whom you ask.
 The links below cite examples from both camps, surveys often say what the proposer wishes them to say.
-Phraseology of the question, target audience and other factors often determine outcome.
+The phraseology of the question, target audience and other factors often determine the outcome.
 There are several studies which seem to contradict one another.
 This perhaps says more about the nature of the surveys and research than the alleged degradation of grammar.
 Three of the links cited below are journalistic in nature and at least two contain typos so perhaps the standards are slipping anyway.

-The first link below mentions a study sponsored by Mencap (the charity for people with learning disabilities) in which 500 parents and teachers were interviewed, two thirds of the teachers reported textspeak finding its way into homework and many parents having to find translations for cryptic messaging among their children.
+The first link below mentions a study sponsored by Mencap (the charity for people with learning disabilities) in which 500 parents and teachers were interviewed, two-thirds of the teachers reported textspeak finding its way into homework and many parents having to find translations for cryptic messaging among their children.

 This is supported by an article from Psychology Today. http://www.psychologytoday.com/blog/wired-success/201207/focroflol-is-texting-damaging-our-language-skills